MilosevicZeljko/cubeia/README.md

 ```

 #### Connecting to mysql running inside of docker
+1. Clone this repo
-1. Navigate to cubeia directory in your terminal
+2. Navigate to cubeia directory in your terminal
-2. Run the following commands
+3. Run the following commands

 ```console
 docker exec -it mysql bash